otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 2. A **POST** request to `http://localhost:3000/api/departments to create a new department
 3. A **GET** request to `http://localhost:3000/api/institutions` to retrieve the list of institutions along with their departments

+When you look at the response, are there any issues?
+Can you identify any performance issues?
+How would you solve these issues?

 ---

 ## Hard Exercises